 Music on the Hill Scholarship

-Awards support musical study, disbursed to students’ teachers or program fees.
-Dozens of young Rhode Island musicians applied: pianists; string, wind, and brass players; and vocalists, ages 13-18.
+THANK YOU to all of our talented applicants.
+Dozens of young Rhode Island musicians applied: pianists; string, wind, and brass players, ages 13-18.

 The scholarship supports continued study of classical music performance.